-Unearned Revenue - Unearned revenue consists primarily of the balance of funds available under the NJEIT loans, net of outstanding requisitions, amounts received from various sources that have not been expended and reserved for capital projects.
+Unearned Revenue - Unearned revenue consists primarily of the balance of funds received from various sources that have not been expended and earned.

-OPEB Liability-The Commission reports its annual other post-employment benefit expenses on a pay as you go basis.
-GAAP requires OPEB expenses be based on the annual required contribution (ARC) as determined under GASB 45 and a liability to be recorded for the net OPEB obligation at year end.
+Net Pension and OPEB Liabilities-The Commission reports its annual pension and other post-employment benefit expenses on a pay as you go basis.
+GAAP requires pension and OPEB expenses be based on the actuarial determined amounts as determined under GASB Statements 68 and 75 and liabilities to be recorded for the net pension and OPEB obligations at year end.